longhorn/website/content/docs/0.8.1/deploy/install/_index.md

 [This script](#using-the-environment-check-script) can be used to check the Longhorn environment for potential issues.

+For the minimum recommended hardware, refer to the [best practices guide.](../../best-practices/#minimum-recommended-hardware)

 ### OS/Distro Specific Configuration

 - **Google Kubernetes Engine (GKE)** requires some additional setup for Longhorn to function properly.
 If you're a GKE user, refer to [this section](../../advanced-resources/os-distro-specific/csi-on-gke) for details.